Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Remove-AzVMDiagnosticsExtension.md

 ## SYNTAX

 ```
-Remove-AzureRmVMDiagnosticsExtension [-ResourceGroupName] <String> [-VMName] <String> [[-Name] <String>]
+Remove-AzVMDiagnosticsExtension [-ResourceGroupName] <String> [-VMName] <String> [[-Name] <String>]
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Remove-AzureRmVMDiagnosticsExtension** cmdlet removes an Azure Diagnostics extension from a virtual machine.
+The **Remove-AzVMDiagnosticsExtension** cmdlet removes an Azure Diagnostics extension from a virtual machine.
-You must pass the output of this cmdlet to the Update-AzureRmVM cmdlet to implement your changes.
+You must pass the output of this cmdlet to the Update-AzVM cmdlet to implement your changes.

 ## EXAMPLES

 ### Example 1: Remove the Diagnostics extension from a virtual machine
 ```
-PS C:\> Remove-AzureRmVMDiagnosticsExtension -ResourceGroupName "ResourceGroup11" -VMName "ContosoVM22" | Update-AzureRmVM
+PS C:\> Remove-AzVMDiagnosticsExtension -ResourceGroupName "ResourceGroup11" -VMName "ContosoVM22" | Update-AzVM
 ```

 This command removes the Diagnostics extension from a virtual machine named ContosoVM22.
-The command passes the result to the Update-AzureRmVM cmdlet by using the pipeline operator.
+The command passes the result to the Update-AzVM cmdlet by using the pipeline operator.
 That command updates the virtual machine.

 ## PARAMETERS